KrashLeviathan/browser_cli/doc/getting_started.md

 ## Style your CLI

+You can use the default stylings provided with the package, or you can make your own!
 Here are some of the id and class names used by browser_cli:

 ### id